kristinemlarson/gnssrefl/docs/pages/understand.md

 <img src="../_static/for_the_web.png" width="600">

-The Colorado SNR example is for a fairly planar field where the RH for the rising and setting arc should be very close to the same name.
-What does the SNR data look like for a more extreme case?
+The Colorado SNR example is for a fairly planar field where the RH for the rising and setting arc should be very close to the same value.
+What does the SNR data look like for a more dynamic case?
 Shown below is the SNR data for [Peterson Bay](https://gnss-reflections.org/static/images/PBAY.jpg), where the rising arc (at low tide) has a very different frequency than during the setting arc (high tide).
 This gives you an idea of how the code can be used to measure tides.